ITpC/LAppS/README.md

 Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) on how to build and run LAppS from sources.

 # Releases
 03 August 2019 - 0.9.0 released with bugfixes reported by Coverty and the PVS-studio.
 This is a latest stable release.
+Please beware that there are a change in service descriptors, the keyword "internal" has been replaced with "standalone".

 ## Binaries